saltant-org/saltant/docs/source/installation/production.rst

 particular environment and implementation needs.
 Hence, for this section of installation instructions we will discuss *a* way to set up saltant in production, not *the* way (and not necessarily even the "best" way).

+Also note that production settings are finicky, and the packages mentioned here may change their interface over time!
+Make you sure you pay close attention to the instructions you are following, and adapt any changes as necessary.

 This section continues directly from the :doc:`development` instructions.